 Summer and winter day camps for children aged 4-12 run for several weeks throughout the year.
-The camps include not only an educational experience with the reptiles and amphibians, but also more traditional day camp activities such as crafts and games.
+The camps include not only an educational experience with the reptiles and amphibians (handling, preparing food, etc.), but also more traditional day camp activities such as crafts and reptile-related games

 Other special events may be scheduled by groups, such as guided tours or special flashlight tours that keep the lights low so nocturnal zoo residents will come to life.